Columbia University School of Professional Studies: Student outcomes

+According to the report, postgraduates were earning an average annual base salary of $93,470.

 Rankings

+In 2016, SportBusiness International (now SportBusiness) ranked the School's Sports Management program second in the world.

 In 2020, the School's Negotiation and Conflict Resolution master's program was named the #1 Best Master's in Negotiation and Conflict Management degrees in the United States by College Choice.

 In 2021, the School's Construction Administration master's program was ranked #1 and topped the list of 25 Best Master's in Construction Management, compiled by Great Business Schools.
 College Choice also ranked it #1 amongst the Best Master's Program in Construction Management.

 In 2021, the School's Sustainability Management master's program was named #2 in the United States on Great Business Schools' list of the best Environmental & Sustainability Management Master's Programs.

-Controversy

-Some controversy has arisen following the re-branding of the school as the School of Professional Studies and its expansion.
-In 2017 and 2019 the Columbia Senate met to discuss whether the existence of the School of Professional Studies negatively impacted the university's reputation.
-The External Relations Committee at Columbia expressed concerns that SPS's “proliferation of graduate degrees without academic oversight can threaten Columbia's external brand and reputation.”
-An ad hoc committee was formed by students and graduates after rumors surfaced that students in the Applied Analytics program were considering a lawsuit for what they believed was an inferior program.
-In addition, other Columbia schools, such as the engineering school and the business school, have criticized SPS for offering programs that appear to overlap with programs already offered by their respective schools.
-The meeting in 2017 saw continued contentions upon the matter, where a statement unanimously endorsed by the External Relations Committee was presented to criticize the school's swell in graduate degrees without adequate academic oversight.